laureenmenz/notes/README.md

 # 2023-11-27
 - "Programming wisdom for today: 'Code is read much more often than it is written.
 Therefore, write your code for the reader, not the computer.'
 This means that in addition to making your code functional, it's important to consider how easily others can understand and maintain it.
 Use clear and descriptive variable names, write comments to explain complex logic, and structure your code in a way that makes sense to others.
 By prioritizing readability, you'll not only make life easier for your future self but also for anyone else who may need to work with your code."

+# 2023-11-28
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, identify the most important tasks and focus on them first.
+Then, break down larger projects into smaller, manageable tasks.
+By doing this, you can better track your progress and make adjustments as needed.

+Remember to stay flexible and adaptable, as you may encounter unforeseen challenges or changes in priorities.
+Use version control and documentation to keep track of your code and ensure that others can understand and maintain it.
+Also, don't be afraid to ask for help or advice from others in the community.
+They have likely encountered similar issues and can offer valuable insights.